turican0/remc2/README.md

   ```
   ./extract-GOG-CD.sh ~/Downloads/setup_magic_carpet_2_1.0_\(28044\).exe ~/.local/share/remc2
   ```
-  5. NOTE: The game will search in the following locations (and this particular order) for the game assets.
-For the flatpak only location 1. and 2. can be used.
+  5. NOTE: The game will search in the following locations (and in this particular order) for the game assets.
+For the flatpak only the first two locations can be used.
      1. `$XDG_DATA_HOME/remc2/`
      2. `$HOME/.local/share/remc2`
      3. next to the `remc2` binary